One of my favorite ways to encourage mindfulness in kids is with crafts!

-Practicing mindfulness is essential to development and self-esteem.
+Practicing mindfulness is essential to the development and self-esteem.
 Anyone can do it and crafting is an excellent and fun way to get started.
-Some people like painting, knitting or crochet, or scrapbooking.
+Some people like painting, knitting or crocheting, or scrapbooking.

-Mindful crafting is the perfect way to get kids engaged and excited about mindfulness.
-Not only does it help you relax, it also has proven benefits to physical and mental health.
+Engaging in mindfulness crafts is the perfect way to get kids engaged and excited about mindfulness.
+Not only does it help you relax, but it also has proven benefits for physical and mental health.
 The benefits of it are immeasurable.